opendevshop/devshop/help/ARCHITECTURE.md

 DevShop creates a unique SSH keypair for each devshop install.
 You must use that keypair to grant access to your repositories, and to remote servers.

+Upon install, DevShop creates a  `/var/aegir/.ssh/config` file that sets `StrictHostKeyChecking` to `no` for common git hosts.
+This is so site codebases can be cloned automatically without manual approval of the host being needed.

 Ports
 -----